microsoft/dotnet/CONTRIBUTING.md

 6. Namespace imports should be specified at the top of the file, *outside* of `namespace` declarations and should be sorted alphabetically, with `System.` namespaces at the top and blank lines between different top level groups
+7. Avoid more than one empty line at any time.
+For example, do not have two blank lines between members of a type.
+8. Avoid supurious free spaces.
+   For example avoid " if (someVar == 0)...", where the dots mark the spurious free spaces.
+   Consider enabling "View White Space (Ctrl+E, S)" if using Visual Studio, to aid detection.

+For VisualStudio 2013, we included a corefx.vssettings that formalizes most of these guidelines, notable exceptions being the spurious spaces and free spaces.

 ### Example File: